wdporter/i-am-that-vuepress/25-hold-on-to-i-am/readme.md

 **Q:**&ensp;Is it not a calamity to forget oneself?

-**M:**&ensp;As bad as to remember oneself continuöusly.
+**M:**&ensp;As bad as to remember oneself continuously.
 There is a state beyond forgetting and not forgetting — the natural state.
 To remember, to forget — these are all states of mind, thought-bound, word-bound.
-Take for example, the idea of beïng born.
+Take for example, the idea of being born.
 I am told I was born.
 I do not remember.
 I am told I shall die.
 I do not expect it.
 You tell me I have forgotten or I lack imagination.
 But I just cannot remember what never happened, nor expect the patently impossible.
 Bodies are born and bodies die, but what is it to me?
 Bodies come and go in consciousness and consciousness itself has its roots in me.
 I am life and mine are mind and body.

 **Q:**&ensp;You say at the root of the world is self-forgetfulness.
 To forget I must remember, “What did I forget to remember?”.
 I have not forgotten that I am.